 Level 2: Disability Confident employer – Once an employer has signed up for level 1, it can progress to level 2 by self-assessing its organisation around two themes: getting the right people for your business, and keeping and developing your people.
 Theme 1 includes guaranteed interviews as described above.
 More: Level 2: Disability Confident Employer (gov.uk).

-Level 3: Disability Confident leader – To achieve this the employer needs to have its self-assessment validated by someone outside of its business (not including DWP employees in jobcentres), and show what it has done as a Disability Confident Leader.
-Guidance on what external people may validate the employer depends on its size, but examples of groups or organisations who might validate include existing Disability Confident leaders, disabled employers, or disability organisations.
+Level 3: Disability Confident leader – To achieve this the employer needs to have its self-assessment validated by someone outside of its business (not including DWP employees in jobcentres), and publicly report on its disability employment (gov.uk).
+Guidance on what external people may validate the employer depends on its size, but examples of groups or organisations who might validate include existing Disability Confident leaders, disabled employees, or disability organisations.
+More Level 3: Disability Confident Leader (gov.uk).

 Accordingly only at level 3 is there any external validation, and even then there is no check by an official body.

 There is a list of employers who have signed up to Disability Confident (gov.uk), including at what level.

 Do I qualify for a guaranteed interview?

 The Disability Confident scheme uses the Equality Act definition of ‘disability’.
 Accordingly if an employer offers guaranteed interviews under the scheme, it should be perfectly legitimate for a person who stammers to request one (if they so choose) if they take the view their stammer has a more than minor or trivial effect as regards normal day-to-day activities (for example phone calls), so as to fall within the Equality Act definition.

 What if an employer fails to meet the commitments?